pandas-dev/pandas/doc/source/development/extending.rst

 An alternative approach to implementing individual functions, is to override `__getattr__` in your ExtensionArray, and to intercept requests for method names which you wish to support (such as `round`).
-For most functions, you can return a dynamiclly generated function, which simply calls the numpy function on your existing backing numeric array, wraps the result in your ExtensionArray, and returns it.
+For most functions, you can return a dynamically generated function, which simply calls the numpy function on your existing backing numeric array, wraps the result in your ExtensionArray, and returns it.
 This approach can reduce boilerplate significantly, but you do have to maintain a whitelist,